Direct Answer

 I collect phrasesI choose fewer, better phrases

-FunFluen does not replace Anki, does not automatically export Netflix subtitles to Anki, and does not unlock Netflix transcripts, audio tracks, or regional catalogs.
+FunFluen does not replace Anki, does not automatically export Netflix subtitles to Anki, and does not unlock Netflix transcripts, audio TonspurGerman: audio track; the spoken track you train with tracks, or regional catalogs.

 Common Netflix Vocabulary Mistakes